Free Museum Days (and Always Free Museums!) in Connecticut

 How To Visit Great Museums Without Spending a Dime

 From a very early age, bringing your kids to a museum will expand their little horizons beyond Bluey (although we kinda love Bluey, ya know?) and playgroups to amazing hallways of art, natural history and culture.
 Free museum days open up local culture for families — and allow parents to create a conversation with kids about things that are way beyond their home's four walls!
 Mommy Poppins has scouted out the best museum options to make sure they’re worth you packing everything up and making the drive.
 And best of all?
-This list includes only truly free museums, not the ones that say free but charge for every additional feature.
+This list includes free admission museums in Connecticut, as well as great kids museums with free days for families.

-Free Museums in Connecticut To Visit with Kids Eli Whitney Museum
+Free Museums in Connecticut Free Museum Days - Eli Whitney Museum

 See all kinds of cool exhibits at these Connecticut museums with free admission.
 Photo courtesy of the Eli Whitney Museum